osisoft/OMF-Developer-Companion-Guide/docs/OMF_Before.rst

    ii.
 OMF assets created frorm statici type definitions (parent/child). iii.
 OMF assets created from static OMF type definitions and OMF containers created from dynamic type definitions.

 e.
-Send series values to the containers.
+Send time-series values to the containers.
 These will be sent to Relay Ingress in OMF Data messages, and stored in PI Data Server.